MarouaneBouaricha/quantis/README.md

-  balances    Interact with balances (list...). completion  Generate the autocompletion script for the specified shell help        Help about any command run         Launches the TBB node and its HTTP API. version     Describes version.
+  balances    Interact with balances (list...). completion  Generate the autocompletion script for the specified shell help        Help about any command run         Launches the Quantis node and its HTTP API. version     Describes version.

 Flags: